 - labor costs

-Fertilizers are any material, either synthetic or organic, that are applied to soil to supply plants with enough nutrients to grow to their fullest potential.
-Fertilizer can be anything from compost, animal manure, minerals, fish waste, bonemeal and bloodmeal, to chemical compounds synthesized in a laboratory or factory.
-It is a necessary part to growing, of course, and almost all industrial growers use some kind of fertilizer in their operation, so it most definitely permeates into sale price.
+Fertilizers are any material, either synthetic or organic, that is applied to soil to supply plants with enough nutrients to grow to their fullest potential.
+Fertilizers can be anything from compost, animal manure, minerals, fish waste, bonemeal, and bloodmeal, to chemical compounds synthesized in a laboratory or factory.
+It is a necessary part of growing, of course, and almost all industrial growers use some kind of fertilizer in their operation, so it most definitely permeates into the sale price.

-Electricity is likely one of the largest expense for all growers—lights, ventilation, pumps, heating, cooling, humidity control, watering, etc. The price of electricity is really affected by demand, availability of generation sources, fuel costs, and power plant availability.
-So many things raise the cost of electricity—if you’re in a coal burning state versus a natural gas or oil or hydroelectric state, you’re going to see the cost of electricity vary wildly.
+Electricity is likely one of the largest expenses for all growers—lights, ventilation, pumps, heating, cooling, humidity control, watering, etc. The price of electricity is really affected by demand, availability of generation sources, fuel costs, and power plant availability.
+So many things raise the cost of electricity—if you’re in a coal-burning state versus a natural gas or oil or hydroelectric state, you’re going to see the cost of electricity vary wildly.